AlexCharlton/hyperscene-chicken/README.md

 The basic use of Hyperscene is as follows: First you create pipelines and a scene.
 Then you add nodes to that scene (or to nodes that are already in the scene).
 These nodes are assigned a pipeline that knows how it can draw them.
 Then you create a camera associated with that scene, that has a particular position, orientation, and projection.
 Cameras are then called upon to render the scene.

-    [procedure] (init)

-Before any other functions can be used (except for pipeline creation), Hyperscene must be initialized.

 ### Scenes
 Scenes can be either active or inactive.
 The only difference is that active scenes are updated with a call to `update-scenes`.